cloudmaven/documentation/pages/mydoc/aws_jupyter.md

 ```
 $ jupyter notebook --certfile=mycert.pem --keyfile mykey.key
 ```

-Edit the config file:
+You can also set the Jupyter Notebook to use the certificate when it starts by editing the configuration file:

 ```
 $ vi ~/.jupyter/jupyter_notebook_config.py
 ```

-You will want to add the following lines to the config file (or uncomment those lines):
+You will want to add the following lines to the config file (or uncomment those lines -- remove the hashes):

 ```bash
 # Set options for certfile, ip, password, and toggle off